slancas1/smaller_assignments/animation/README.md

 ## Beach Ball Animation

-In order to start learning about working with different graphics libraries we were given the assignment to create a simple animation that utilized key and mouse input.
+In order to start learning about graphics libraries we were given the task to create a simple animation that could be interacted with using keyboard and mouse input.
 The graphics library used in this assignment was provided by the professor of my Fundamentals of Computing class, Ramzi Bualuan.
 For more details about the program refer to the *report.txt* file.

 ## Use